Updating the Kernel on Debian/Ubuntu Systems

 Why Update Your Kernel?

 Regular kernel updates can bring enhancements in performance, security patches, and new hardware support.
 Skipping updates might expose your systems to vulnerabilities or compatibility issues.
-Here’s how to smoothly upgrade your kernel using standard Debian/Ubuntu processes and address typical problems that might arise.
+This guide will show you how to smoothly upgrade your kernel using standard Debian/Ubuntu processes and address typical problems that might arise.

 Prerequisites